Anyone else battle with good intentions?

 This cool little tool is called a ZIP SNIP and is available at the big box hardware stores (or you can order it here.)
 It is essentially electric scissors, but has a rotating blade instead of vibrating cutters.
 Again, just mark and cut.

 A good thing to re-visit before attaching the fabric is its orientation; just make sure any repeats in the pattern happen where you want them.
 A stable, flat surface is helpful, but I chose to do this outside on a picnic table – it was a beautiful day!

-I did not use any adhesive on this valence.
+I didn’t use any adhesive on our no sew window valence.
 Simply roll the fabric over the plywood and staple.
 (I like this staple gun.)